 You might guess from the name that Martinique has a little French in it.
-But you might be surprised to learn that this far-flung island is more than just a Francophile — it’s technically part of France… and thus, a member of the European Union!
+But you might be surprised to learn that this far-flung island is more than just a Francophile — it’s technically part of France.
 Pretty cool for a southern Caribbean gem, oui?
-The food there consists not only of the French influences, but a hearty helping of the local staples like seafood and tropical fruits and vegetables.
-The big can’t-miss is a curry called “colombo,” representing the peak of local cuisine.
-The island’s actual peak, however, comes in the form of the venerable Mount Pelée, standing 4,500 feet above sea level.
+The food consists not only of the French influences, but a hearty helping of the local staples like seafood and tropical fruits and vegetables.
+The big can’t-miss is a curry called “colombo,” the peak of local cuisine.
+The island’s actual peak comes in the form of Mont Pelée, standing 4,500 feet above sea level.
 There’s variety on this island, from forests to savannas to beaches.
-Speaking of beaches, you’ll even find variety there — white-sand beaches on Martinique’s south end, with black-sand beaches to the north.
+Speaking of beaches, you’ll find white-sand beaches on Martinique’s south end, with black-sand beaches to the north.

-- Visit the Clement House Plantation, one of the most famous plantation homes in the Caribbean.
-You can see the historic house, gardens, sugar cane and banana fields- all on site.
+- Visit the Clement House Plantation, one of the most famous plantation homes in the Caribbean, and see the historic house, gardens, sugar cane and banana fields.

-- The wonderful Balata Gardens are nearby to Fort de France.
+- Check out Balata Gardens near Fort de France.
 See over 3,000 varieties of tropical plants from around the world.

-- Adventurous can hike Mont Pelee, an active volcano near the northern part of Martinique.
+- The adventurous can hike Mont Pelée, an active volcano near the northern part of Martinique.